 - garnishes: sour cream, sliced scallions, sliced radishes (optional)

 - By the time your chili is done, the sweet potatoes should be nice and soft and the liquid should have reduced a bit, producing the hearty chili consistency that we all know and love.
+Season chili with salt and pepper to taste.
+Divide the chili into individual bowls, garnish as desired and serve.

 - Adapted from Real Simple.